lual98/widgetbook_golden_test/README.md

 ## Features
 - **Automatic Golden Test Generation:** All Widgetbook use cases are discovered and tested.
 - **Network Image Mocking:** Handles network images for reliable golden tests.
-You can simulate a network image loading errors and loading state by using the special URLs `"error-network-image"` and `"loading-network-image"` respectively by default.
+You can simulate a network image loading errors and loading state by using specific values as the image URLs.
+These are constants declared in `WidgetbookGoldenTestsProperties` as `WidgetbookGoldenTestsProperties.defaultErrorImageUrl` and `WidgetbookGoldenTestsProperties.defaultLoadingImageUrl` respectively by default.
 These will trigger the errorBuilder in your `Image.network` widget, or an indefinite loadingBuilder.
 - **Easy Integration:** Simply add your Widgetbook use cases and run the tests.
 Knob values are supported as well.
-- **Skippable Cases:** To skip a golden test for a specific use case, add `[skip-golden]` to its name.
+- **Skippable Cases:** To skip a golden test for a specific use case, add `WidgetbookGoldenTestsProperties.defaultSkipTag` to its name.
 - **Custom Properties:** Customize properties with a custom `WidgetbookGoldenTestsProperties` (see more below).
 - **Play functions:** Use [WidgetbookGoldenTestBuilder](lib/src/widgetbook_golden_test_builder.dart) at the top level of your use case to provide a list of `goldenActions`.
 A golden snapshot will be taken after each goldenAction.
 This allows you to capture snapshots after certain user interactions like scrolling or tapping a button menu.
 - **Apply Widgetbook Addons:** Use the Widgetbook Addons to further customize your generated snapshots. **Note:** The order in which addons are declared affects the result.